Swords of Destiny

 The game heavily relies on this mechanic.
 Areas are blocked off until you defeat all enemies as in Capcom’s classic.
 This is most often paired with a switch that can only be broken during sword time.
 While sword time is cool the window to activate it on most enemies is frustratingly short.
 While you can simply kill most enemies normally it is a slog.
 The game purposely tosses in waves to force you to use sword time.
 This is doubly important during boss battles.
 Every boss is a damage sponge to a level that might be worse than Exile: Wicked Phenomenon.
 That is, unless you use sword time at which point they can potentially go down in minutes.
 I like sword time in spite of its flawed execution but I don’t like how the game forces it on you at every turn.

 You might think this would make the game difficult but it is the opposite.
 Swords of Destiny is extremely easy, to the point you’ll have to go out of your way to die.
 Nearly every enemy drops health crystals and considering you kill them in groups your health will rarely dip below half.
 I even forgot about the numerous restorative items and such because they weren’t necessary.
-While spending twenty minutes on a single boss battle is frustrating at least you aren’t dying repeatedly.
+While spending twenty minutes on a single boss battle is frustrating at least you are not dying repeatedly.

 That in essence is the game’s biggest crime.
 By focusing so heavily on a flawed and overpowered mechanic it is ultimately boring.
 Nearly every encounter follows the same loop.
 Lock on, sword time, and clear all enemies in one swoop.
 That it is not only encouraged but mandatory at times makes it worse.
 The late game begins to add light puzzle elements to the levels but it doesn’t stray from what I just mentioned.
 There are multiple gameplay systems that add depth but you rarely need to engage with any of them.
 Sure the option is nice but with smarter enemies and more thoughtful design this could have been amazing.